AveyPullum/AveyPullum/README.md

      of collaborations with tools like making commits using github.

   #### Comp 455
-    [] In this class, I am learning about how to make regular expressions, transition diagrams, NFAs, DFAs, and more.
+    [] I am currently in this class, however, I am learning about the theory of computation.
+Things such as finite automata, regular languages, pushdown automata, context-free languages, and turing machines are being taught.

 ### Tools and Programming Languages
 I know how to code in python, and I have some experience coding in Java as well.
 In both langueages, I have done class assignments and used github and docker to help store and save my work.
 Using python, I have created drawings, codes to interact with users, and codes to keep track of my work.
 I have also used Java to make user interactions and to keep track of work as well.